 1. Have a dedicated homeschooling space.

-The dedicated space may be a room, an area in the basement or a table set up in the corner of your family room.
-It doesn’t need to be fancy or huge; it just needs to be designated as the learning space so that it sets the boundaries between “school time” and other play and family time.
-Also, try to use that space only for learning (and not for dinner or playing).
+The dedicated space may be a room, an area in the basement, a table set up in the corner of your family room, or even in a closet.
+(That’s right!
+I said you can effectively put a homeschool classroom in a closet!)
+It doesn’t need to be fancy or huge; it just needs to be designated as the learning space to help keep you organized during homeschool studies.

 YOU MAY ALSO LIKE: 35 HOMESCHOOL ROOM IDEAS FOR SMALL SPACES